utkarshcmu/grafana.org/content/blog/2019-02-01-timeshift-ep78.md

 ### Welcome to TimeShift
 Grafana v6.0 Beta1 was released this week, and it's packed with new features!
 This is one of the biggest updates to Grafana and introduces a new way to explore your data, support for log data, and includes tons of other enhancements.
 We hope you'll give v6.0 Beta1 a try and let us know what you think.
 You can see a few of the highlights below, but check out all of the updates in the [What's new in Grafana v6 documentation](http://docs.grafana.org/guides/whats-new-in-v6-0/?utm_source=blog&utm_campaign=timeshift_78).

 Also, there's only 3 weeks until GrafanaCon LA!
 Be sure to visit the [GrafanaCon LA](http://grafanacon.org) website to see the latest talks that have been added.
 There's still time to register so grab a ticket and join us!
-We've got some really interesting talks and hands-on workshops planned, and have a lot of fun in store.
+We have some really interesting talks and hands-on workshops planned, and have a lot of fun in store.

 Know of an article we missed?
 [Contact us](mailto:hello@grafana.com).